-Storage is provided by the cupboards, lockers and within the settee bases.
-Additional storage is available in the Luton lockers.
+Storage is provided by the cupboards, lockers and within the seat bases.
+Additional storage is available in the overcab bed area and also in the external underfloor locker on the offside of the vehicle.
+Access to the offside under seat storage is provided via the lockable exterior hatch door.